robertostling/gec-evaluation/annotator/GUIDELINES.md

 different".
 Anything more different from the reference than this should be annotated as "substantially different".
-In theory this is a large category of possible sentences, but in practice it is rather rare for GEC systems to corrupt sentence semantics to this degree.
+In theory this is a large category of possible sentences, but in practice it is rather rare for GEC systems to corrupt sentence semantics to such a degree.